jadeKing/CV/README.md

 ## Experience

-**Freelance** - (Oct 2014 to present)
+**Entropy** - (Oct 2015 to June 2020)
-*Software developer*
+*Software developer - contracted*
-- Currently working on the Oxford Dictionary websites
-- Other projects include sites for London Fashion Week and a Bitcoin dashboard
+- Support developer of a high traffic ruby on rails web application.
+Site is multilingual, involving lots of encoding into different languages and lots of work with an API.
+- Other responsibilities include monitoring and maintaining the live sites through heroku.
+Experienced using add-ons such as Rollbar and New Relic.
+- Worked on transitioning the sites from the oxforddictionaries.com to lexico.com.
+This involved lots of code change and separation of projects.
+- Worked on transitioning the sites from the oxforddictionaries.com to lexico.com.
+This involved lots of code change and separation of projects.

 **Zopa** - (July 2015 to Oct 2015)
 *Software developer - contracted*